munificent/ui-as-code/in-progress/optional-semicolons.md

 beginning of a line is treated like a unary operator if possible.

 Note that these are *only* a problem at the "top level" of a statement expression.
-Once the operator is nested inside parenthese or an argument list or something, a semicolon is never allowed and we know we can ignore the newline.
+Once the operator is nested inside parentheses or an argument list or something, a semicolon is never allowed and we know we can ignore the newline.

 The set of operators affected are: